alex3165/react-mapbox-gl/docs/API.md

 - **layout**: Mapbox layout object passed down to mapbox `addLayer` method [mapbox layout api](https://www.mapbox.com/mapbox-gl-style-spec/#layer-layout)
 - **paint**: Mapbox paint object passed down to mapbox `addLayer` method [mapbox paint api](https://www.mapbox.com/mapbox-gl-style-spec/#layer-paint)
 - **sourceOptions**: Options object merged to the object used when calling `GeoJSONSource` method
+- **layerOptions**: Passed down to the layer object when setting it out.
+- **sourceId**: When passed to the layer, the source will not be created but only the layer and it will use the given source id.

 ### Example